 Important: There are four (4) mounting screws on the sides of your hard disk drive.
-If your replacement drive doesn't include these mounting screws, remove the ones from your old drive and mount them on the replacement drive before you install it.
+If your replacement drive doesn't include mounting screws, remove the ones from your old drive and mount them on the replacement drive before you install it.

-6 Attach the connector to the left side of the replacement drive.
+7 Attach the connector to the right side of the replacement drive.

-7 Insert the replacement drive at an angle, making sure the mounting screws are seated properly.
+8 Insert the replacement drive at an angle, making sure the mounting screws are seated properly.